What Are The Most Common Football Bets?

-There are plenty of games to consider each week.
-All NFL games will attract lots of wagering interest, and the same holds true for the marquee college games.
+Whether it’s a pro or college game, football is a massive attraction at online sportsbooks.
+Now that you can legally enjoy sports betting in Iowa, there are plenty of games to consider each week.
+All NFL games will attract lots of wagering interest, which holds true for the marquee college games.
 As for bets, there are lots of ways to get in on the action.
+We’ll show you how they all work in this guide to the most common football bets.
+We’ll explain the odds board and leave you with some handicapping tips.

 Next to the clubs will be the odds and lines for the big three bets: moneylines, point spreads and totals.
 Here’s what NFL odds might look like using an example of the Chicago Bears versus the New Orleans Saints: